 Whichever method you prefer, you’re covered because there are poster sets for both versions.

-All of the posters in the picture above are included along with a Mini Posters for each student to have their own copy.
-The mini posters can be laminated and handed out to students and even attached to their math folders or binders to use as a reference tool at home, as well.
+All of the posters in the picture above are included.
+In addition, you receive mini-posters so each student can have their own copy.
+The mini-posters can be laminated, handed out to students, and attached to their math folders or binders to use as a reference tool at home.

-A basic, smaller sized poster set is included as well, for smaller class displays.
+A basic, smaller-sized poster set is also included for smaller class displays.

 These posters feature a clean, updated/modern look: